Boson sampling with ultracold atoms in a programmable optical lattice: Scaling law for photonic and classical boson samplers

-where $R_0/N$ is the rate in which $N$ indistinguishable photons are created and $\eta=\eta_{\rm f}\eta_{\rm c}^d$ is the success probability of a single photon to complete the boson sampling experiment from state preparation, to circuit transmission, to single photon detection.
-The success probability $\eta$ is a product of a fixed probability $\eta_{\rm f}$, that does not scale with the number of modes in the circuit (preparation and detection) and the circuit transmission probability $\eta_{\rm c}^M$, which accounts for the chance that a photon can be absorbed at each beamsplitter.
-In this manuscript we only consider square circuits with $M=N^2$ which implies that the transmission probability $\eta_{\rm c}^M$ depends quadratically on the number of photons~\cite{Clements:2016}.
+where $R_0/N$ is the rate in which $N$ indistinguishable photons are created and $\eta=\eta_{f}\eta_{c}^d$ is the success probability of a single photon going through state preparation, circuit transmission, and successful detection.
+The success probability $\eta$ is a product of a fixed probability $\eta_{f}$, which does not scale with the number of modes in the circuit and depends only on the state preparation and detection, and the circuit transmission probability $\eta_{c}^M$, which accounts for the chance that a photon is absorbed at each beam splitter.
+For a square circuit \cite{Clements:2016} with $M=N^2$, the sampling rate $R_{\rm ph}$ is mainly determined by the term $\eta_{c}^{N M}$ for sufficiently large $N$.

-Our conservative values (lower edge of the blue area in Fig.~\ref{fig2}) are based on Ref.~\cite{Wang:2019e}.
-The authors use a single-photon source working at $R_0=76$ MHz and report a boson sampling rate of $R_{\rm ph}=295$\,Hz for 5-photons in a $60\times60$ optical circuit.
-The transmission probability through the entire circuit is reported as $98.7\%$ and correspondingly $\eta_{\rm c}=0.987^{1/60}$, which in turn allows us to extract the fixed preparation and detection probability of $\eta_{\rm f}=0.14$.
-For the state-of-the-art estimate (upper edge of the blue area in Fig.~\ref{fig2}) we assume an overall increased fixed preparation and detection probability of $\eta_{\rm f}=0.65$~\cite{Wang:2018}.
+Our conservative values (lower edge of the purple area in Fig.~\ref{fig2}) are based on Ref.~\cite{Wang:2019e}.
+The authors use a single-photon source working at $R_0=76$ MHz and report a boson sampling rate of $R_{\rm ph}=295$\,Hz for 5-photons in a $60{\times}60$ optical circuit.
+The transmission probability through the entire circuit is reported as $98.7\%$ and correspondingly $\eta_{c}=0.987^{1/60}$, which in turn allows us to extract the fixed preparation and detection probability of $\eta_{f}=0.14$.
+For the state-of-the-art estimate (upper edge of the purple area in Fig.~\ref{fig2}), we assume an overall increased fixed preparation and detection probability of $\eta_{f}=0.65$~\cite{Wang:2018}.